First-principles screening of materials with extreme effective masses: Discussion

-The grouped list of low and high effective mass materials with simple unit cells of maximum 8 atoms is presented in Table \ref{tab:combined_materials}.
+The grouped list of low and high effective mass materials with primitive unit cells containing a maximum 8 atoms is presented in Table \ref{tab:combined_materials}.
 It represents one of the key outcomes of this work.
+Highly anisotropic effective mass materials, i.e., ones with the highest standard deviation of 3 tensor eigenvalues, were checked as well, but due to very strong overlap with high effective mass candidates, tables for these were merged.
 To provide a better understanding of these results, we organised candidates into chemically and structurally meaningful prototype families.
-This grouping highlights recurring motifs associated with high carrier mobility, such as chalcopyrite-derived phases (\ce{CuBO2}-type), IV–VI chalcogenides, III–V semiconductors, and several pnictide and bismuthide families.
+This grouping highlights recurring motifs associated with high carrier mobility, such as chalcopyrite-derived phases (\ce{CuBO2}-type), IV-VI chalcogenides, III-V semiconductors, and several pnictide and bismuthide families.
 The presence of both well-established high-mobility materials (e.g., \ce{GaAs}, \ce{InP}, \ce{ZnO}) and less-explored compounds with comparable predicted performance indicates that the workflow captures known trends while revealing new and chemically diverse candidates.
 By providing prototype families rather than only individual formulas, the table offers a guidance for future experimental synthesis and computational exploration.

 Despite very promising results in the table, this method has to be confronted with other approaches.
 Candidates lists were compared against other screening attempts performed in the literature and found to match them well.
-It is particularly worth mentioning that although this work was not in good agreement with methods based on the crystallographic path calculations like \cite{transparent_conducting}, after careful examination of supplementary material \cite{transparent_conducting_appendix} results obtained by full Brillouin zone sampling were very close to ones calculated using BoltzWann.
-This suggests that our results are reproducible and possibly allow for capturing more details in variety of materials than simplified methods used so far in the field.
-Furthermore, in the screening process many materials already known for being useful in certain areas were found, for instance \ce{Cu2Ga2Te4} (mpds S1210978) is used in solar cells and \ce{CdLiSb} (icsd 670568) have been already proposed for thermoelectric applications, but is not synthesised yet.
+Although the values reported in Ref. \cite{transparent_conducting} based on high-symmetry-path calculations could initially appear inconsistent with our results, a closer examination of their Supplementary Information \cite{transparent_conducting_appendix} shows that full Brillouin-zone sampling yields effective masses that are in very good agreement with those obtained here.
+This confirms reproducibility of the results.